-Secure web pages usually display a padlock symbol in the address bar of the browser, and URLs served securely will have a protocol of HTTPS instead of HTTP:
+Secure web pages usually display a padlock symbol in the browser’s address bar.
+Secure URLs will have a protocol of HTTPS instead of HTTP:

-By default, only pages that collect sensitive information (like the sign-up, cart, and checkout pages) are served securely.
-However, if you added Ecwid to your own website, consider securing your entire site.
+While Ecwid protects these pages using SSL sent via HTTPS, consider securing your entire site.
 Using an SSL certificate for the whole site can have a few additional benefits.

 Why you should use SSL

-Even though with Ecwid your customer data is already protected, there are several reasons why you should use SSL for your whole site.
+Even though Ecwid protects your consumer data, there are several benefits to using SSL for your whole site.

 Browsers show protected sites as secure

-The Chrome browser now marks all HTTP websites as not secure.
-It means that if a customer opens your website which uses HTTP connection, they will see a clear warning about it.
-Right now, you may already notice a grey note in the Chrome address bar when you open an HTTP website.
+Chrome now marks all HTTP websites as not secure.
+This warns customers that your site is not secure when they first visit your website.
+It’s visible in the Chrome address bar when you open an HTTP website.

 Bad: site that runs via HTTP:

 Using SSL improves rankings on Google